 The Wake Service

 This will take place during the visiting hours at the funeral home you have chosen.
-A member of the Parish Staff will lead this service of prayer and Scripture.
-At this time someone from the family, or a friend, may wish to remember the deceased by sharing personal memories, as in a eulogy.
+At this time someone from the family, or a friend, may wish to remember the deceased by sharing personal memories, as in Remarks of Remembrance (see below).

 The Funeral Liturgy

 This is the most important part of the celebration of Christian Burial.
 This is almost always celebrated within a Mass.
 The bodily remains are honored by being brought to the Church.
-We celebrate the life of the deceased in the whole context of the life, death and resurrection of Jesus.
+We offer the Sacrifice of the Mass for the soul of the deceased in the whole context of the life, death and resurrection of Jesus.

 A parish priest or deacon will accompany the remains and the family to the cemetery, where the Rite of Christian Burial will conclude with the prayers of Committal and Final Commendation.
-Should one wish to speak in memory of the deceased, as in a eulogy or a remembrance, the Funeral Rite allows for such to usually take place as part of the Prayer of Commendation that will be prayed at the cemetery.
+Should one wish to speak in memory of the deceased, as in Remarks of Remembrance, the Funeral Rite allows for such to usually take place as part of the Prayer of Commendation that will be prayed at the cemetery.

 The Time and Place of the Funeral Liturgy